 When cats growl, it’s a way of giving a final warning before they take action.

-The yowl means worry, discomfort, territorial treat, or matting matters.
+The yowl means worry, discomfort, territorial treatment, or matting matters.

-If you’d prefer a less vocal cat, consider a Persian, Russian Blue, Norwegian Forest Cat, or a Maine Coon.
+If you like a less vocal cat, consider adopting a Persian, Russian Blue, Norwegian Forest Cat, or Maine Coon.